 Richard now runs Circuit innovations in his spare time and also has a 'proper job' to go to.
 He gained valuable experience in RF design and construction after working part-time for York EMC Services, a company created by York University and now part of Eurofins Scientific.
 He also gained his EngTech qualification and became a member of the IET while working there.
-He now works as Electronics Technician at Tele-Products Ltd., a York-based company manufacturing and calibrating PAT testing products and telecom caller ID products.
-Richard's experience is put to good use, designing automated test and calibration equipment, writing software to help improve manufacturing output and coming up with new ideas and product designs.
+He now works as Senior Engineer at Tele-Products Ltd., a York-based company manufacturing and calibrating PAT testing products and telecom caller ID products.
+Richard's experience is put to good use, designing automated test and calibration equipment, writing software to help improve manufacturing output and coming up with new ideas and designing new products.

-In his spare time, Richard is also a member of Easingwold Town Council and is co-organiser of 'Rockin' All Over The Wold', an annual beer and music festival held in Easingwold to help support local businesses and community organisations, and to also raise money for the Yorkshire Air Ambulance charity.
+In his spare time, Richard is co-organiser of 'Rockin' All Over The Wold', an annual beer and music festival held in Easingwold to help support local businesses and community organisations, and to also raise money for the Yorkshire Air Ambulance charity.
 Richard also helps out at the local community centre, The Galtes Centre, where he helps as a lighting and sound technician for the Galtres Entertainment Centre theatre.